 - Yuzu: In

-Emulation > Configure > Audio, toggle "Enable audio stretching"
+Emulation > Configure > Audio, experiment both enabling and disabling "Enable audio stretching"

 - Snes9x: In